sydasif/python-book/docs/source/ch-01/02_install.md

 - Uses an elegant syntax, making the programs you write easier to read.
 - Is an easy-to-use language that makes it simple to get your program working.
-- Python ideal for prototype development and other ad-hoc programming tasks.
+- Python is ideal for prototype development and other ad-hoc programming tasks.
-- Comes with a large standard library that supports many common programming tasks such as connecting to web servers, searching text with regular expressions, reading and modifying files.
+- Comes with a large standard library that supports many common programming tasks such as connecting to web servers, searching text with regular expressions, and reading and modifying files.
 - Python's interactive mode makes it easy to test short snippets of code.
 - Runs anywhere, including Mac OS X, Windows, Linux, and Unix.
 - Is free software in two senses.
 It doesn't cost anything to download or use Python.